netdata/netdata/streaming/README.md

     allow from = *
 ```

-The above is the receiver configuration of a single host, at the receiver end. `MACHINE_GUID` is
+The above is the parent configuration of a single host, at the parent end. `MACHINE_GUID` is
 the unique id the Netdata generating the metrics (i.e. the Netdata that originally collects
 them `/var/lib/netdata/registry/netdata.unique.id`).
 So, metrics for Netdata `A` that pass through
 any number of other Netdata, will have the same `MACHINE_GUID`.